Tornado Warning issued for Outagamie, Shawano by NWS - NewsBreak

 Tornado Warning issued for Outagamie, Shawano by NWS

-Effective: 2021-08-10 18:00:00 CDT Expires: 2021-08-10 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-08-10 18:04:00 CDT Expires: 2021-08-10 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Outagamie; Shawano The National Weather Service in Green Bay has issued a * Tornado Warning for Northeastern Outagamie County in northeastern Wisconsin Eastern Shawano County in northeastern Wisconsin * Until 630 PM CDT. * At 600 PM CDT, a severe thunderstorm capable of producing a tornado was located near Black Creek, or 16 miles south of Shawano, moving east at 20 mph.
-HAZARD...Tornado.
-SOURCE...Weather spotters reported funnel cloud.
+Target Area: Outagamie; Shawano A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHEASTERN OUTAGAMIE AND EASTERN SHAWANO COUNTIES At 603 PM CDT, a confirmed tornado was located near Black Creek, or 16 miles south of Shawano, moving east at 15 mph.
+HAZARD...Damaging tornado.
+SOURCE...Emergency management confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This tornadic thunderstorm will remain over mainly rural areas of northeastern Outagamie and eastern Shawano Counties, including the following locations...
-Nichols, Leeman, Laney, Briarton, Hofa Park, Rose Lawn and Oneida.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov
+Tree damage is likely.
+Locations impacted include Oneida, Nichols, Leeman, Laney, Briarton, Hofa Park and Rose Lawn.
+TORNADO...OBSERVED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0